 Losing your teeth is not part of growing older, but for many seniors, itís a reality.
 For a variety of reasons, our older population is at a disproportionate risk for oral health problems.
 Preserving your health as you age may seem like a daunting task.
 However, dental health among older adults has improved in the last 50 years.

-Preventative oral health is paramount to maintaining your dental health among the elderly. overall health.
+Preventative oral health is paramount to maintaining your dental health among the elderly, overall health.
 Although aging can make oral hygiene more difficult, there are many steps you can take to ensure proper elderly dental care.
-Here are some of the main issues:

 Comman Elderly Dental Problems